Wärtsilä Oyj Abp: Notification in accordance with the Finnish Securities Market Act Chapter 9 § 5: BlackRock Investment Management (UK) Limited increased holding in Wärtsilä Corporation

-BlackRock, Inc. has informed Wärtsilä Corporation that BlackRock Investment Management (UK) Limited has purchased Wärtsilä shares on 22 November 2017, crossing above the 5% disclosure limit on total holding in shares and voting rights.
-Following the transaction, the total holding of BlackRock Investment Management (UK) Limited amounts to 5.05%.
+BlackRock, Inc. has informed Wärtsilä Corporation that BlackRock Investment Management (UK) Limited has purchased Wärtsilä shares on 29 November 2017, crossing above the 5% disclosure limit on shares and voting rights.
+Following the transaction, BlackRock Investment Management (UK) Limited owns 5.10% of Wärtsilä's shares and voting rights, while its total holding in Wärtsilä Corporation corresponds to 5.47%.
 The total number of shares held by BlackRock, Inc. remains above 5% of Wärtsilä's share capital and total votes.

 Total position of BlackRock, Inc. and its funds subject to the notification: